hackclub/jams/jams/batches/webOS/part-2/en-US.md

 ![PersonalOS](https://cloud-r3drmd84c-hack-club-bot.vercel.app/0screenshot_2023-06-21_at_4.59.32_pm.png)

-For your final bonus challenge, continue making your welcome screen look awesome!
-Add more images, text, etc (whatever you want!)
+For your final bonus challenge, try adding something interesting to your background.
+Maybe make it a gif?

 Remember, this is your site.